Being Declared a Personal Services Business

 You may want to read What Is a Personal services corporation? first and then return to this page.

-Why You Don't Want a Personal Services Corporation
+Why You Don't Want a Personal Services Business

-The basic problem is that income from a personal services business is not considered to be active business income by the Canada Revenue Agency.
+The basic problem is that income from a personal services business is not considered to be active business income by the CRA.

 So instead of having the first $500,000 of your corporation's income taxed at a much lower rate, that income is now taxed at the (much higher) personal rate.
 Corporate tax rates vary from province to province, but the difference can be very expensive tax-wise, as Mark Goodfield, managing partner of Cunningham LLP, a Toronto-based law firm, explains in his The Blunt Bean Counter blog: